 - Bioethics; health, luck and justice; the philosophical foundations of health and healthcare

 The University of Pardubice is located within walking distance from the historical centre of Pardubice, a charming city in the heart of Europe.
-Pardubice is well connected by train to several major European cities, including Prague (1 hour) and Vienna (3 hours) and by air direct to London.
+Pardubice is well connected by train to several major European cities, including Prague (1 hour) and Vienna (3 hours).